Playalinda Beach: History

 The area that is now Playalinda Beach was originally intended to be the site of Launch Complex 39 pads C, D and E. However, when the Apollo Moon Base concept was cancelled and funding for NASA decreased, the additional launch pads were also cancelled.
-In 1975, the federal government transferred the land from NASA to the NPS to become Canaveral National Seashore.
+In 1975, the federal government transferred the land from NASA to the National Park Service to become Canaveral National Seashore.